 Psalm 28:7 “The LORD is my strength and my shield; my heart trusts in Him, and I am helped.
 Therefore my heart rejoices, and I give thanks to Him with my song.”

-On the journey that God has prepared for us, (you know, the one He is trying to lead us on now,) the confidence we gain by understanding His measure of strength and protection causes His people to rejoice.
-All of those reminders in scripture about not fearing is representative of His love and protection for us.
-The gifts God gives are manifold.
-Galatians 5:22-23 is a list of the gifts of the Spirit of God He imparts to those who walk in Him.
-Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
-These treasures are found in abundance when the Lord is in the journey.
+On the journey that God has prepared for His people, there is a confidence that comes with understanding.
+The measure of God’s strength and protection causes His people to rejoice.
+The reminders in scripture concerning fear and trust are representative of His love and protection for His people.
+The gifts God gives are manifold. and Galatians 5:22-23 presents a list of the gifts of the Spirit of God imparts to those who walk in Him.
+Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control— These treasures are found in abundance because the Lord is in the journey.

-As Hannah recognized God’s faithfulness in providing a son through her prayer, she exalted the Lord and rejoiced in His deliverance, deliverance from the mockery of her enemies, from the despair that she endured, and the shame that was upon her head.
+As Hannah recognized God’s faithfulness in providing a son through her prayer, she exalted the Lord and rejoiced in His deliverance, it was a deliverance from the mockery of her enemies, from the despair that she endured, and the shame that was upon her head.

 Sometimes the Word of God is given with an expectation.

 Psalm 68:11 “The Lord gave the word; Great was the company of those who proclaimed it:”

 This ‘company’ is actually referring to women.
 What word did the Lord give the women to whom this is speaking?